Affordable Travel: 3 of My Favorite Places to Visit — Blogging and the Romance of Travel

 And my favorite place in the whole world: Bath, England

 When we lived in Wantage, England (as a young couple) I used to take the bus to Bath so I could wander around the parks and shops.
 It's a lovely little town with lots of personality, though it's probably grown a lot since then.
 With the Roman baths, it has a ton of history.
 If you get a chance to travel there...you should.
 Especially if you're a lover of centuries-old architecture.
-Going back is definitely on my bucket list.
+Unfortunately, it's not as easy to get there as jumping in the car and driving to get there, but going back is definitely on my bucket list.

 I finished reading Love on the Brain by Ali Hazelwood.
 This is a fun, excellent story and a great way to spend weekend afternoons.

 Currently, I'm reading Lost Luggage by Samantha Tonge.